alistairwalsh/graphql-golang-hw/README.md

-# GraphQL server in Go - hello world
+# GraphQL server in Go - Hello World
 If you are new to GraphQL in Go, this repository should get you started quickly.
 The script `Server.go` starts a http server that accepts GraphQL queries at the endpoint `/graphql`.

-I use [this](https://github.com/graphql-go/graphql) implementation of GraphQL, just because there is more documentation available.
+I use [graphql-go/graphql](https://github.com/graphql-go/graphql), one of the few implementations of GraphQL in Go, just because there is more documentation available.
+Another implementation I found is [neelance/graphql-go](https://github.com/neelance/graphql-go).

 ## Getting started
-I dockerized the server to make it as easy as possible to play with the code.
+First, start the server and then send a couple of requests with GraphQL queries.
+I dockerized the server to make it as easy as possible to get started.

     go get github.com/stefanhengl/graphql-goalang-hw
     docker build -t graphql-server .